 We’ll talk more about the importance of the variety of different photos that Asos uses, but the positioning and prominence are what’s important now.
 Product photos help customers immediately discern details about a product faster than any description and help them find the product they are looking for quicker.
 They need to be placed prominently and loaded quickly.

-Not only do Asos have free delivery and returns banner, but they also link to their free worldwide shipping details next to the price.
+Not only does Asos have free delivery and returns banner, but they also link to their free worldwide shipping details next to the price.
 These types of e-commerce promotions can significantly influence purchasing decisions.

 High shipping costs are rated as the number one reason consumers abandon their cart, and 93% of consumers state they would purchase more products if free shipping were available.
 Knowing this, Asos does everything it can to promote its free shipping offer.

-4. Include Extra Details
+4. Include extra details

 While the Asos product page might have sparse information above the fold, a trove of extra information about the product is readily available for the customer who is interested in learning more.